 Zatanna makes a cameo appearance in the episode "Failsafe" in which a dream sequence has killed off the Justice League and it now falls upon the younger heroes to take up the mantle and protect earth.

 Zatanna appears again in the episode "Secrets".
 Invited along with the rest of the team by Miss Martian to the school dance herself and Artemis decide to have a "girl's night out".
 Both drive through Manhattan taking out small thugs until a villain going by the name of Harm attacks them.
 Fighting back Artemis and Zatanna's power's and weapons don't seem to have any effect on Harm but both are saved by a mysterious girl who goes by the name Secret.
-She leads both Zatanna and Artemis to the villain's home, but both are beaten and restrained.
-While Harm is preoccupied with Artemis the mysterious girl shows up again helping Zatanna out of her restraints.
+She leads both Zatanna and Artemis to the villain's home, but both are defeated and captured.
+Zatanna is placed in an old, girl's bedroom, tied to a chair, and gagged with a strip of tape.
+While Harm is preoccupied with Artemis, Zatanna fruitless attempts to chant an escape spell from behind her gag.
+The mysterious girl soon appears before Zatanna, much to the latter's shock, and helps her out of her restraints.
 Noticing that Zatanna is free Harm attacks what appears to be Zatanna only to have it fade.
 Artemis and Zatanna make their escape but Harm finds them and chases them both through the house until they arrive at the backyard, only to find a grave.
 It is revealed that the little girl named Secret is actually a ghost who fights against her brother Harm which makes his heart impure and so making him unable to use the sword of Beowulf.
 Harm is easily defeated by Artemis without the sword, with Zatanna restraining him ending the fight.

 In the latest episode, "Misplaced" Zatanna along with Zatara are visiting the team again when Zatara and the rest of the adults disappear from the team's sight soon enough they realize the entire adult population has disappeared over the entire world.
 To try and find the source of the problem Zatanna prepares to cast her father's locator spell believing magic to be the cause of the problem.
 Before the plan can be carried out Billy Batson appear's explaining to the team that the adults are alive in another dimension, traveling between worlds Billy is able to have both teams carry out a simultaneous attack on the sorcerer's causing the disturbance.
 Soon Zatanna and the team arrive to take on Klarion but eventually the team begin's to falter unable to defeat him Zatanna uses magic to make the helmet of fate to become Doctor Fate for a brief period time, finally able to defeat Klarion, Zatara is confronted with Zatanna potentially becoming the next host of Nabu because of her natural affinity for magic.
 However, Zatara confront's Nabu and begs him to let his daughter go in exchange for Zatara himself becoming the new host for Nabu.
 Once Doctor Fate takes over Zatara's body, Zatanna officially joins the team and moves into Mount justice.
 In the season finale, she kisses Robin.